Hong Kong, S.A.R.

 - Healthy banking system

-- Anchoring of the currency to the US dollar
+- Currency pegged to the U.S. dollar

 - Lack of innovation and diversification of the economy